SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/optimization/optimization-article.md

 ## Restrict the number of players loaded with content

-An empty ``PillarboxPlayer`` instance is lightweight, but once loaded with content, it interacts with media service daemons to handle playback.
-The more ``PillarboxPlayer`` instances your application loads simultaneously, the more CPU, memory, and potentially network resources are therefore consumed.
+An empty ``Player`` instance is lightweight, but once loaded with content, it interacts with media service daemons to handle playback.
+The more ``Player`` instances your application loads simultaneously, the more CPU, memory, and potentially network resources are therefore consumed.

-To minimize resource usage, aim to keep the number of ``PillarboxPlayer`` instances loaded with content as low as possible.
+To minimize resource usage, aim to keep the number of ``Player`` instances loaded with content as low as possible.
 Consider these strategies:

 - **Implement a Player Pool**: Instead of creating a new player instance for every need, maintain a pool of reusable players.
 Borrow a player from the pool when needed and return it when done.
 - **Clear Unused Players**: Use ``Player/removeAllItems()`` to empty a player's item queue without destroying the player instance.
 To reload previously played content, use ``PlayerItemConfiguration/position`` to resume playback from where it was last interrupted.